bzcheeseman/Py_Cpp/README.md

 their names will follow that convention.
 Everything is in the namespace pycpp, named for the project Py_Cpp (which is itself a play on the Python C API naming convention).
 Otherwise I try to keep a function and class convention that maches the C++ STL to make everything as homogeneous as possible.

+## Project To-Do
+ - Update the README
+ - C unit tests
+ - Subclass in C needs to work